Walton-on-Trent

-The Bridge at Walton
+The bridge at Walton

 King Edward II crossed the river in pursuit of the disaffected barons including the Earl of Lancaster.
-Listed buildings in the parish include Catton Hall, Walton Hall.
+Listed buildings in the parish include Catton Hall, and Walton Hall.
 The original bridge was built in 1834 and lasted for over one hundred years before being replaced in 1948 by a temporary Bailey bridge.
-This was erected by the Royal Engineers over the top of the old bridge, part of which was removed to allow a support to be built on the Staffordshire bank of the river, the temporary bridge had to be built due to flood damage to the old bridge after the severe winter of 1947.
+The Royal Engineers erected this over the top of the old bridge, part of which was removed to allow a support to be built on the Staffordshire bank of the river, the temporary bridge had to be built due to flood damage to the old bridge after the severe winter of 1947.
 This bridge had to again be replaced in 1974 by a more modern version of the temporary bridge.
 The old bridge was a toll bridge for many years and pictures of the "old bridge" and the toll house are still available.